nishikantparmariam/Search-Engine/README.md

 # Acad Search

-The web app is live at [acadsearch.pythonanywhere.com](https://acadsearch.pythonanywhere.com), its recommended to open in Desktop mode for better user experience.
+The web app is live at [acadsearch.pythonanywhere.com](https://acadsearch.pythonanywhere.com) (It is down currently), its recommended to open in Desktop mode for better user experience.

 ## Table of Contents